 By taking a proactive approach to mitigating the risk of Dropped Objects in Mining, companies can save significant time and costs as well as protecting their on-site employees.

 During the installation or maintenance phases at Mining sites, companies can add Dropped Object prevention barriers to conveyer belts and add secondary securing nets to light fittings.
 Furthermore, if health and safety decision makers in Mining give workers safety pouches for securing and tethering personal equipment, many Dropped Object incidents in Mining can be avoided.
-These solutions will prevent items carried by personnel such as , or smaller items like rock hammers, from falling and becoming a Dropped Object.
+These solutions will prevent items carried by personnel such as rock hammers, from falling and becoming Dropped Objects.